mrmckeb/typescript-plugin-css-modules/README.md

 ### Disabling the plugin

-If your project uses this plugin, but you need to disable it in a specific scenario, providing the `DISABLE_TS_PLUGIN_CSS_MODULES` environment variable will cause the plugin to return before it initializes - effectively disabling it.
+If you need to temporarily disable this plugin, or disable it for a single user, you can do that by setting the `DISABLE_TS_PLUGIN_CSS_MODULES` environment variable to any value, and then restarting your IDE.

+Note that this doesn't actually disable the plugin, but causes it to bail out early.
+See PR #244 for more information.

 ## About this project